bionicop/Digital-Garden/content/6 - Base Notes/setting up drupal's structure and it's content types.md

 ![[drupal-real_estate_v1.png]]

 YaYY **:D** I know it doesn't look beautiful *;-;* we will first focus on implementing all the **FUN***ctuanlities* ;-; not really fun but it is what it is ;-;

+Now.
+Let's move on to setting up our website's User Role and stuff.